 Cold Pizza Dough

-Cold pizza dough is harder to stretch; it is best is allow the dough to come to room temperature before you stretch it.
+Cold pizza dough is harder to stretch; it is best to allow the dough to come to room temperature before stretching it.
 Despite your yeast mixture being an average of 78-80F degrees, this won’t impact your dough temperature much.

-To get the best results, you need to have a kitchen that will allow your pizza dough to ferment at an optimal room temperature.
+You need a kitchen that will allow your pizza dough to ferment at an optimal room temperature to get the best results.
 Or find a spot where this temperature is constant.

 What is the Best Temperature for Stretchable Pizza Dough

-Any area within your kitchen ranging between 70-80F degrees is excellent for getting your pizza dough to proof quickly.
+Any area within your kitchen ranging between 70-80F degrees is excellent for quickly getting your pizza dough to proof.

 This means that your dough will become 60-75F degrees from room temperature.
 You don’t want a spot that is warmer than that to get your dough to ferment.

-There are a couple of things you can instantly notice how your dough is developing.
+You can instantly notice a couple of things in how your dough is developing.
 You can perform the following tests:

 The first is having a satin to a shiny surface.

-Poking your dough will tell you if it’s elastic enough but still leaves a mark.
+This is also known as the “Poke Test.”
+Poking your dough will tell you if it’s elastic enough but leaves a mark.